About the survey

 Who funds, conducts and manages LSAY?

-The Longitudinal Surveys of Australian Youth (LSAY) is managed and funded by the Australian Government Department of Education, with support from state and territory governments.
+The Longitudinal Surveys of Australian Youth (LSAY) is managed and funded by the Australian Government Department of Education, Skills and Employment with support from state and territory governments.
 The Department contracts the National Centre for Vocational Education Research (NCVER) to manage the survey, analyse and publish the survey results.
 NCVER engages Wallis Market & Social Research (Wallis) to conduct the online survey and computer-assisted telephone interviews.

 Why is LSAY conducted?